BigCoke233/textretty.css/README.md

 ## Standard

 **Textretty** has its own standard for elements.
 This following table shows every defined html tag and its standard usage.
-You'd better follow them.
+You are supposed to follow them.

 | Tag Name       | Descripiton |
 | -------------- | ----------- |